Read about my complete John Muir Trail experience, including prep, gear, logistics, and post-hike impressions.

 Most people allow at least 3 weeks to actively hike the trail.
 I’m allowing 14 days with a zero at Muir Trail Ranch.
 Traveling to/from the coast will take a couple more days and I’m giving myself some time to recover at home.
 I can probably justify more days off if I need to.
 That will eat up around 3 weeks of my total PTO.
 I’m glad to finally be using it properly.

-Now that I have a start date, I need to work backwards to flesh out the rest of my itinerary, book my travel, and assemble my resupply boxes.
+Now that I have a start date, I need to work backward to flesh out the rest of my itinerary, book my travel, and assemble my resupply boxes.
 Oh, and I have to get into the best shape of my life.
 Wish me luck!